makersacademy/rps-challenge/README.md

 Installation
 -------
-1. Clone the code to your local machine.
+1. Clone the code to your local machine: `git clone https://github.com/chdezmar/rps-challenge`
-2. Run bundle.
-Make sure you have bundler: gem install bundle if not.
+2. Run `bundle`.
+Make sure you have bundler: `gem install bundle` if not.
-3. Start a server ruby app.rb
+3. Start a server `ruby app.rb`
-4. Go to localhost:4567
+4. Go to `localhost:4567`
 5. Enter name and play

 ----